oracle-quickstart/oci-datastax/README.md

 This asset creates a virtual cloud network with a route table, Internet Gateway, Security Lists, 3 subnets on different availability domains (ADs) for the DataStax Enterprise cluster nodes using NVMe SSDs as data disks and DataStax Enterprise OpsCenter.

 ### Disclaimer
-This repo is an open source project effort.
 The use of this repo is intended for development purpose only.
 Usage of this repo is solely at user’s own risks.
 There is no SLAs around any issues posted on this repo.
 Internal prioritization of repo issues will be processed by the owners of this repo periodically.
 There is no association with any technical support subscription from DataStax.

 The use of DataStax software is free in development.
 Deploying and running DataStax software on a cloud provider will incur costs associated with the underlying cloud provider’s resources such as compute, network and storage, etc.  Please refer to your cloud provider for effective cloud resources pricing.